appfair/appfair.org/src/content/docs/docs/faq.md

 ## Submitting and releasing {#releasing}

-### Is an Apple Developer account really not required? {#no-apple-account}
+### Is an Apple Developer or Google Developer account required? {#no-developer-account}

-Correct.
-The App Fair Project is the entity registered as the publisher with Apple and Google.
-The distribution certificate, the App Store Connect API key, and the Play Console service account are managed centrally on behalf of every app in the catalog.
-The maintainer's name appears as the contributor in the app's About screen, README, and store description, but not as the developer of record on the stores.
+Not for distribution through the App Fair.
+The App Fair Project is the **publisher of record** registered with both Apple and Google, and it operates the distribution certificate, the App Store Connect API key, and the Play Console service account on behalf of every app in the catalog.
+The upstream app developer therefore does not need to enrol in the Apple Developer Program or the Google Play Console, and does not need to accept the terms and conditions of either programme.

+The upstream developer's name and project URL appear as the contributor in the app's About screen, in the README, and in the store description, but the entity Apple and Google bill, hold accountable, and correspond with is the App Fair Project.
+(Developers who wish to publish their app independently of the App Fair are free to do so under their own accounts; see [Apps that don't fit can still be published directly](/docs/inclusion-criteria/#unsure).)

 ### Can I build my own signed binaries instead of having the App Fair do it? {#self-build}